 Slitheen in Downing Street

 I first saw this story on the original ‘Doctor Who – Series 1 – Volume 2’ DVD.
 The DVD had two ‘fantastic’ stories with Christopher Eccleston as the Doctor and Billie Piper as Rose Tyler.
-The first is a two-parter set in London with Slitheen while the second is a cracking good episode with a Dalek in it.
+The first is a two-parter set in London with Slitheen whilst the second is a cracking good episode with a Dalek in it.

 For the Slitheen story, I’ve had the original DVD cover of ‘Doctor Who – Series 1 – Volume 2’ signed by Camille Coduri, who played Jackie Tyler in the new series of ‘Doctor Who’, at the ‘Bournemouth Film and Comic Con’ in August 2015.
-I’ve also had the DVD cover signed by Annette Badland, who played Margaret Blaine in this tale at the ‘Dimensions 2013’ convention in Newcastle, October 2013.
+I’ve also had the DVD cover signed by Annette Badland, who played Margaret Blaine in this adventure at the ‘Dimensions 2013’ convention in Newcastle, October 2013.

 ‘ALIENS OF LONDON’ (Part 1)

 ‘Aliens of London’/’World War Three’ is two-part 45-minute episode story by Russell T. Davies.
 The Doctor takes Rose back to present day Earth to reunite with her mum, but Rose has missed one year.